casejmiller/Appointify/README.md

 Requirements:

-Your submission must be your original work.
-No more than a combined total of 30% of the submission and no more than a 10% match to any one individual source can be directly quoted or closely paraphrased from sources, even if cited correctly.
-Use the Turnitin Originality Report available in Taskstream as a guide for this measure of originality.

-You must use the rubric to direct the creation of your submission because it provides detailed criteria that will be used to evaluate your work.
-Each requirement below may be evaluated by more than one rubric aspect.
-The rubric aspect titles may contain hyperlinks to relevant portions of the course.

 A. Create a log-in form that can determine the user’s location and translate log-in and error control messages (e.g., “The username and password did not match.”) into two languages.

 B. Provide the ability to enter and maintain customer records in the database, including name, address, and phone number.